 - Smoking has many health risks and can cause life-threatening respiratory issues during or immediately after anesthesia for a surgical procedure.
 Other risks it may cause include developing blood clots in the leg veins, heart and vascular diseases, decreased wound healing and increased mucus production/decreased ability to clear the lungs.

-- Candidates will not be considered for donation unless they have abstained from tobacco, including chewing tobacco, for at least 4 weeks prior to donation.
+- Candidates will not be asked to abstain from tobacco products and other forms of smoking for at least 4-6 weeks prior to donation.